Sung-Yon Kim Professor

 semi9@snu.ac.kr

-Junkoo obtained his bachelor’s degree in Applied Biology & Chemistry and Brain-Mind-Behavior at SNU and is pursuing PhD with Sung-Yon since 2022.
-Well before then, he joined K-Lab as an intern in August 2020.
-Junkoo thinks he can find the answer to Socrates’s famous question “Know thyself” in the brain and started studying neuroscience.
+Junkoo obtained his bachelor’s degree in Applied Biology & Chemistry and Brain-Mind-Behavior at SNU and is pursuing PhD with Sung-Yon.
+He thinks he can find the answer to Socrates’s famous question “Know thyself” in the brain and started studying neuroscience.
 Furthermore, he believes that neuroscience can help many people suffering from neurological and psychiatric disorders.
 He was attracted to K-lab for the ongoing research on how motivation leads to certain behaviors.
 Junkoo enjoys listening to music and recommending good pieces to others, such as those by Hyuk-Oh.
 He aspires to be a great and humorous neuroscientist.
-He is the winner of the excellent presentation award from the Brain-Mind-Behavior Program.
+He is the winner of the excellent presentation award from the Brain-Mind-Behavior Program and Excellent Poster Award from the 2024 SNU Bio Symposium.

 Gilju Han PhD student